kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 1. All of the containers included in the pod define memory and CPU resource requests equal to resource limits
 1. The pod includes a pod-level memory and CPU resource request which is equal to the resource limit, even if one or more of the included containers doesn't define either a CPU or a memory request or limit.

 A pod is considered `Burstable` if at least one container has a resource request, or the pod itself has a resource request.
+As before this proposal, setting a limit without a request causes Kubernetes to use the limit as a request.

 A pod is considered `BestEffort` if there are not resource request or limits settings on any container or on the pod level itself.